 Occupation.
-Individuals with physically demanding jobs or pastimes that involve pushing, pulling, or twisting are prone to getting prolapsed discs.
-Any repetitive activities that strains the spine can result in a prolapsed disc.
+Individuals with physically demanding jobs or pastimes that involve pushing, pulling, or twisting are more prone to getting prolapsed discs.
+Any repetitive activities that strain the spine can result in a prolapsed disc.

 Older age.
 A disc is more likely to develop weakness as we become older.

 Poor nutrition.
-Poor eating habits including over- or under-eating, and not consuming enough healthy food.
+Poor eating habits including overeating or under-eating, and not consuming enough healthy food.

 Sedentary lifestyle.
 Extended periods of sitting and a lack of exercise can lead to a prolapsed disc.